EYDS-CA/workshop-k8s/README.md

 *Optional:*

-You can also create resources locally, or directly within the azure portal.
+You can also create resources locally, or from within the azure portal (in the sandbox azure site).

 ##### Local:

-- First, ensure you have set a namespace variable set locally ie: `export NAMESPACE=<your namespace>`
+- First, update .env with your namespace
 - Now you can try running `make apply` which _should_ deploy the infrastructure defined here.

 ##### Azure Portal: